Exotica (film): Filming

 Art directors Richard Paris and Linda Del Rosario built the Exotica strip club set in an unused room in the Party Centre, a Toronto building, with construction commencing in May 1993.
 During production, several people arrived at the set believing it was a real club.
 For the outside of the club, the filmmakers used a shop on Mutual Street which has since been torn down, outside Metropolitan United Church.
 Osgoode Hall is used for the opera house.

 The cinematography was done by Paul Sarossy, with Egoyan saying the goal of the camerawork was to capture the perspective of a missing character, in this case Francis' dead daughter.
 Principal photography was completed by July.
 Composer Mychael Danna recorded his score for the film from India, with influences from classical music in India.

 Release

 Exotica was invited to compete in the Cannes Film Festival in May 1994, the first invitation for a Canadian film in several years.
+Based on the good reactions from film festivals, the film was able to fully recoup its CAD 2 million budget via international pre-sales even before getting theatrical release in Canada.
 The film was released on three screens in Toronto by Alliance Communications Corporation on September 29, 1994.
 In the United States, the film was initially released by Miramax Films in six cities; its distributors were impressed when Exotica grossed $14,379 per screen, allowing for a broader release to 433 screens.
 Miramax Films marketed the film as an erotic thriller.
+Egoyan stated that he was "very demanding that the image of Christina dressed as a schoolgirl won't be used on any posters, because it's an image that only makes sense in the context of the film", adding that he was "aware of how [the image] could be abused."
+Egoyan also commented that he felt "I don't think it's an erotic film at all.
+You begin by assuming the relationship between Francis and Christina is perverse, that he has a pedophiliac attraction to her.
+When you realize what is actually going on, it's platonic in the truest sense."

 The film played in Toronto for 25 weeks, at one point in an IMAX theatre.
 In the United States, it was initially released in 500 theatres.
 In the Philippines, the film was released on July 27, 1995, with ads containing the tagline, "After Schindler's List and Belle Époque comes another controversial and multi-awarded hot film."